Hornbill-Docs/esp-config/esp-config/reporting/reports.md

 * **Save**: Commit your changes.
 You must save a report before you can run it.
 * **Copy Report As**: Create a duplicate of the current report with a new name.
 This option appears after the initial save.
 * **Run**: Manually execute the report.
 Find the results in the **Report History** tab.
 The **Run** button is disabled if there are unsaved changes or if a report is currently generating.
 * **Download** - Export the report definition file to share with another Hornbill instance.
 Available after you save the report.
-A Drop down allows to export with our without Schedule or Delivery options (see Warning).
+A drop-down allows you to export with or without Schedule or Delivery options (see Warning).
 * **Upload**: Import a report definition file.
 This action overwrites all current settings for the report.

  :::warning